 PS2 Development with AthenaEnv

-For the better part of a year, I’ve been enamoured by the idea of doing full on game development.
-About a decade ago I tinkered around in Unity (and Blender), under the guidance of a YouTube playlist.
-I built one simple game and my interest ended there.
-A couple of years later, I got my hands on a Phat PAL PS2 (enter model number here) and a FreeMcBoot memory card.
-This got me thinking, what if I gave PS2 game development a try?
-What is it like to write game code that runs on bare metal?
-No operating system or hypervisor to run on top of.
+For the better part of a year, I have been pulled toward game development.
+About a decade ago I tinkered with Unity (and Blender) through a YouTube playlist, built one small game, and stopped there.
+A couple of years later, I got my hands on a Phat PAL PS2 and a FreeMcBoot memory card.

 What is AthenaEnv?

-AthenaEnv uses a slightly modified version of the QuickJS interpreter for JavaScript.
-So at its core, AthenaEnv is basically a JavaScript loader.
-It runs “main.js” by default, but it can run other files by passing it as the first argument when launching the ELF file.
+AthenaEnv uses a modified QuickJS interpreter.
+At a high level, it acts as a JavaScript loader.
+It runs main.js by default, but you can pass another file as the first argument when launching the ELF.

 Setting up the project